fhd/eclipse-color-theme/README.md

 Color themes for Eclipse.

+**Please note: The repository has been moved to [http://github.com/eclipse-color-theme/eclipse-color-theme](http://github.com/eclipse-color-theme/eclipse-color-theme) and this one is no longer updated.**

 Eclipse Color Theme makes it possible to switch color themes conveniently and without side effects.
 Support for importing themes is planned.